 By Kelly McBride

 Kelly Mcbride She specializes in losing weight after childbirth for new and expecting moms as well as mommy and me classes.
-She is a Master Pilates Instructor of Prenatal & Postpartum Pilates & Pelvic Floor Pilates Rehabilitation Specialist as well as being a specialist in healthy pregnancy exercises and does safe pregnancy exercise classes.
+She is a Master Pilates Instructor of Prenatal & Postpartum Pilates & Pelvic Floor Pilates Rehabilitation Specialist as well as being a specialist in pregnancy fitness and does exercises after childbirth classes.